wgroeneveld/brainbaking/content/post/2021/01/the-productive-programmer-on-mac.md

 ![](../icon-sublime.png#right)

 Talking about editors: pick one and dive deep - it's as simple as that.
 Editors come and go, but Vi and Emacs will probably stay forever, so both are a solid choice - if you can muster chewing through thick guides and a _very_ steep learning curve.
-In 2012, I gave up on Vi (sorry, I'm a softie) and bought Sublime Text together with my first MacBook - probably the best decisions I've made that year.
+In 2012, I gave up on Vi (sorry, I'm a softie) and bought [Sublime Text](https://www.sublimetext.com/) together with my first MacBook - probably the best decisions I've made that year.
+Sublime is available on any platform.
 Funnily enough, eight years later, I'm still learning new Sublime tricks.
 Admittedly, it takes a lot of effort to deliberately learn new things when actually you want to concentrate at the task at hand.
 A few recent things I've learned:

 - `⌘+B` to build a Markdown file using Pandoc and a custom Makefile.
 - `^+⌘+T` as a custom shortcut that opens a new tab in the current path using the Terminus plugin.
 Thanks, [OdatNurd](https://www.youtube.com/watch?v=mV0ghkMwTQc)!